Configure properties

 When working with globalization, you define which fields in every template vary depending on the language.
 To do this, set the property for that field to "locked" or "open" for globalization using the Unique value per language setting in the admin view.

-Properties with unique values per language are editable in activated languages on the website, which is normally the case.
-You can edit only properties that do not have language-specific values in the language in which the page was created (the original page language).
-These properties are deactivated in edit view with an icon indicating the original language.
+Properties with unique values per language are editable in all activated languages.
+Properties without language-specific values are editable only in the original page language.
+CMS deactivates these properties in edit view and marks them with an icon indicating the original language.

 WarningExisting values are deleted if a property is changed to not having a unique value.
 So if the property for the editor area is changed not to have a unique language, text entered in the editor area for all languages on the website is permanently deleted.